Congratulations on joining the international student community of over 900 students from approximately 74 countries around the world!

 Look over all the information on the tabs on the left side of this page or click on the boxes below to guide you through Seattle University's policies for new international students.

 Have a quick question?
-Chat with us LIVE Monday-Thursday 1:00pm-4:00pm on our website!
+Chat with us LIVE Monday-Wednesday 1:00pm-4:00pm on our website!

 Keep in mind that we are only available virtually until further notice.